pywbem/pywbemtools/docs/appendix.rst

       command group use INSTANCENAME as a command line argument.

-      The supported formats for INSTANCENAME are an untyped :term:`WBEM URI` and the use of wildcard keys i.e. ``CLASSNAME.?``.
-      See :ref:`Specifying the INSTANCENAME command argument` and :ref:`Interactively selecting INSTANCENAME`.
+      The supported formats for INSTANCENAME are an untyped :term:`WBEM URI` and the use of wildcard keys i.e. ``CLASSNAME.?``, as detailed in :ref:`Specifying the INSTANCENAME command argument`.

       Examples::